 Crewing agencies that lawfully operate within Indonesia can apply to join the Crew Visa Program (CVP) at U.S. Embassy Jakarta and/or U.S. Consulate Surabaya.
-The CVP screens preregistered, reputable crewing agencies and more efficiently handles their crewmember (C1/D) visa applicants at special times.
-Crewing agencies may submit the following documents via email to email@example.com (at the U.S. Embassy in Jakarta) or Consurabaya@state.gov (at the U.S. Consulate in Surabaya).
+The CVP screens preregistered, reputable crewing agencies and more efficiently handles their crewmember (C1/D) visa applicants.
+To apply for membership in the CVP, crewing agencies may submit the following documents via email to email@example.com (at the U.S. Embassy in Jakarta) or Consurabaya@state.gov (at the U.S. Consulate in Surabaya).

 (After becoming a CVP member, please update this information if it changes.)

-Affiliations: For each of the agency’s executives, list any/all past or current affiliations with any other crewing agencies.
+For each of the agent’s executives, list any/all past or current affiliations with any other crewing agencies.

-Verification Letter: List and describe security features in the agency’s letter that verifies its legitimate C1/D visa applicants.
-Provide a Sample Verification Letter (PDF 17 KB).
+List and describe security features in the agent’s letter that verifies its legitimate C1/D visa applicants.
+Provide a Sample Verification Letter (PDF 16 KB).
 Each cover letter must bear a unique serial number in the following format: year-xx.
 It must be signed by an authorized agency officer.
 If contacted, this agency officer must be able to confirm an applicant’s name and assignment from the serial number on the cover letter.
 Each applicant’s verification letter must contain:

 - Port and date of Embarkation: where and when the crewmember will join the ship;

-Carrier’s Signed Contract: Submit signed contract between the carrier and the crewing agency showing relationship.
+- Signed contract between the carrier and the crewing agency

-If a crewing agent passes the first step in the CVP registration process, consular staff will meet with the agency staff at their office.
-Consular staff will review each CVP registration request after the agency site visit and notify the agency of our determination.
+If a crewing agency passes the document review portion of the CVP registration process, consular staff may request a meeting with the agent and staff at their office.
+Consular staff will review each CVP registration request and notify the agent of our determination.

-Once a crewing agency is approved for the CVP, the agent may prepare its crewmembers for visa appointments by following the instructions under “How to apply for a C1/D Visa” below.
+Once a crewing agency is approved for the CVP, the agent may prepare its crewmembers for visa appointments by following the instructions below.

 How to Apply for a C1/D Visa: